alexing99/wiki-share/README.md

 -should maybe say where in the article the quote is from -pre-load parent and top reply to prepare for swipe -highlight text
+-pictures

-- -use the like .... thing
+-use the like .... thing
+-why the double click on show article
+-fix show root article bugs
+-show where the link is in a sentence (or just highlight them with links to the post?)

 Next Step

--backward functionality
--bring back the article window
--sibling
+-double click bug when trying to open root article and others randomly -still showing references
+-levels deep and levels to go
 -swipe functionality
+-upvotes and downvotes (relavant or not relavant to parent) -display root and most recent parent
 -multiple carousels
--no siblings?
--display only most recent of walk? prolly
--linklimit
+-display sort
+-loading thing (full page?)

+-
 -
 -